egdev6/shadcn-components-importer/README.md

 ## Installation

-1. Clone this repository or add the script to your project or add the files and dependencies and script in your package.json
+1. Clone this repository or add the script to your project or add the files, dependencies and script into your package.json
 2. Ensure you have [Node.js](https://nodejs.org) installed.
 3. Install dependencies: